arturo-garza/NMTLexiconModel/README.md

     --pretrain_dictionary_src If  --bilingual_pretrain is enable this option is required to specify the source file of the parallel dictionationary
     --pretrain_dictionary_trg  If  --bilingual_pretrain is enable this option is required to specify the target file of the parallel dictionationary
     --pretrain_vocabs Option to provide the vocabularies required by the TextIterator class in Nematus
-## Options

- --lexical  :  To add train using the Lexical model <br />
- --bilingual_pretrain  :  To add train using the Lexical model <br />